-This program expects to provide funding during federal fiscal years 2016 - 2018.
-Approximately \$1,950,000 is expected to be available annually to fund one (1) recipient.
-Applicants may apply for a ceiling amount of up to \$650,000 per year.
+Applicants may apply for a ceiling amount of up to \$406,250 per year.
 This program announcement is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, applications can be processed, and funds can be awarded in a timely manner.
 The project period is three (3) years.
-Funding beyond the first year is dependent on the availability of appropriated funds for the Coordinating Center for Strategic Approaches to Improving Access to Quality Health Care for Children and Youth with Epilepsy Program in subsequent fiscal years, satisfactory recipient performance, and a decision that continued funding is in the best interest of the Federal Government.
+Funding beyond the first year is dependent on the availability of appropriated funds for the Strategic Approaches to Improving Access to Quality Health Care for Children and Youth with Epilepsy program in subsequent fiscal years, satisfactory recipient performance, and a decision that continued funding is in the best interest of the Federal Government.